AstraincBuild/Exuberant-Triumph/README.md

 ```
 The playbook will then install `docker.io`, `python3-pip`, and `docker`:

-Here is the complete playbook [Config and Install ELK with Docker][Ansible/Config-Elk-w-Docker]
+Here is the complete playbook [Docker Configuration file](Ansible/Config-VM-w-Docker)

 After installation of Docker we downloaded and run the `sebp/elk:761` container, which had the following published ports:
   * `5601:5601`